5 Design Principles to Master for Better Display Ads

 This is just one way to arrange the key elements of a display ad.
 The exact structure is up to you, as long as the CTA and value proposition are most prominent.
 And the elements can be rearranged in a comparable way to suit different ad sizes.
 (Note: with responsive display ads, Google will do the work of making sure your creative fits into the different size requirements.)

 In design, color is vital as it’s used to grab people’s attention and evoke emotion.
-People also associate color with your brand.
+People also associate your color scheme with your brand.
 When you think about Coca-Cola, you’re always going to think red, for instance.

 The psychology behind color is fascinating and something you need to pay attention to when designing ads.
 For example, men and women have different color preferences.
 One study showed that the most popular colors among men are blue (57%) and green (14%); while women are into blue (35%) and purple (23%).